 Unlike Apple TV+, Disney has a huge library of content from launch.
 Most of the recent Marvel films are there, alongside loads of Star Wars, Pixar, and classic Disney animated films - not to mention all its old TV content, even the full Simpsons collection thanks to Disney's Fox buyout.
 Add eagerly awaited original content such as The Mandalorian or the upcoming MCU series like the Falcon and the Winter Soldier and it becomes a compelling package.

-While it's disappointing that we've had to wait more than four months for access to the same content, there are potential ways to get around this.
+While it's disappointing that we don't all have access to the same content, there are potential ways to get around this.
 A virtual private network (VPN) gives you an IP address from a country that you select.
 With some, you can even have more granular control over a specific region.

 If you're simply looking for a VPN at a great price, visit our round-up of the best VPN deals available right now or our pick of the best streaming VPNs if you want to watch a wider range of streaming services.